Skip to Content

 Displaying the contributions from the fragments on the molecular orbitals levels Viewing molecular orbital surfaces

-• It is possible to easily visualize a spectrum by simply loading the output of Gamess/Firefly/Gaussian/Q-Chem/Spartan/NWChem/Orca calculation which contains the TDDFT/CIS data.
+• It is possible to easily visualize a spectrum by simply loading the output of Gamess/Firefly/Gaussian/Q-Chem/Spartan/NWChem/Orca calculations that contain the TDDFT/CIS data.

-• By displaying both experimental and calculated spectra on a single diagram with the same wavelength scale, you can make a convinient comparison.
+• By displaying both experimental and calculated spectra on a single diagram with the same wavelength scale, a convenient comparison can be made.

-• Similar to the MO diagram editor, one can navigate through the peaks in a spectrum and link the present peak with the transitions happening between MO levels.
+• Similar to the MO diagram editor, the peaks in a spectrum can be navigated, linking the present peak with the transitions happening between MO levels:

-• In Chemissian, you can customize the spectrum diagram by including text labels and various graphical objects.
-You also have the option to use different energy units for your convenience.
+• In Chemissian, the spectrum diagram can be customized by including text labels and various graphical objects.
+Different energy units can be used for convenience.

-• With the assistance of Chemissian tools, one can analyze and comprehend the nature of spectral transitions, such as metal-to-ligand charge transfer, ligand-to-ligand charge transfer, pi-pi* and more.
-This is achieved by utilizing the information of molecular orbitals composition extracted from the output files of various computational chemistry software, including Gamess, Firefly, Gaussian, Q-Chem, Spartan, Orca, and NWChem.
+• With the assistance of Chemissian tools, it is possible to analyze and comprehend the nature of spectral transitions, such as metal-to-ligand charge transfer, ligand-to-ligand charge transfer, and pi-pi* transitions.
+This is achieved by utilizing the information of molecular orbital composition extracted from the output files of various computational chemistry software, including Gamess, Firefly, Gaussian, Q-Chem, Spartan, Orca, and NWChem.

 • Calculating and visualizing natural transition orbitals: